osg-htc/all-hands/docs/2020/hotels.md

 # OSG All-Hands Meeting 2020 &ndash; Hotels

-<span style="font-weight: bold; color: #FF6600;">Note:</span> The 2020 meeting
-has been rescheduled from its original dates in March to new dates below.

 The [Open Science Grid](https://www.opensciencegrid.org) (OSG) All-Hands Meeting 2020 will be held from Monday, August 31 through the morning of Thursday, September 3 at the [University of Oklahoma](https://www.ou.edu/).
 The meeting